ragusa/opensn/tools/README.md

 # Contents

-This `tools/` directory contains various tools for use by both developers and users.
+This `tools` directory contains various tools for use by both developers and users.

-Files located at the root of `tools/`:
+Files located at the root of `tools`:
 - `configure_dependencies.py`: Script for installing OpenSn dependencies
 - [lua-input-style.md](./lua-input-style.md): Notes on how to format `lua` input files.